jeff-hykin/iilvd_interface/README.md

 <br><br><br>
 ### Data about a video

-Take a look at the [data_format.yaml](https://github.com/jeff-hykin/iilvd_interface/blob/51b78bad14b93b6b2801d36a6a5890d5fdaeb08b/data_format.yaml#L4) which describes all of the avalible fields for videos and what the exact names of the fields are.
-Note that most of the fields are optional, so there will need to be code checking to make sure they exist.
+There's a lot of data you get get about a video.
+I'll go over the basics here, but if you want to see every possible option take a look at the [data_format.yaml](https://github.com/jeff-hykin/iilvd_interface/blob/51b78bad14b93b6b2801d36a6a5890d5fdaeb08b/data_format.yaml#L4).
+Note! most of the fields are <b>optional</b>, so your code will need to check to make sure they exist.

 ```
 # get a video